stepsecurity-poc/stepsecurity-poc-harden-runner/README.md

 * Since this new domain is now outside of the baseline, it will trigger an anomalous network call - to observe the anomalous network call, navigate to the workflow runs insights page under the Network Events tab
 * Block Policy - [this section is currently being updated]

-## Lockdown Mode (Only for Kubernetes ARC deployments)
+## Lockdown Mode (Only applicable for Kubernetes ARC deployments)

 For self-hosted ARC (Actions Runner Controller) deployments, StepSecurity supports Lockdown Mode - which provides automatic blocking of CI/CD jobs when critical security threats are detected in real-time.
-Currently reverse shell, priviledged container, and runner worker memory read processes are supported.
+Currently: reverse shell, priviledged container, and runner worker memory read processes are supported.

+### Prerequisite

-To test this feature, firstly, the ARC harden runner agent must be installed.
+To test this feature, firstly, the ARC Harden Runner agent must be installed.
 In order to do this, reach out to StepSecurity to enable the ARC installation instructions for your tenant.
-You can then find the instructions under `Settings -> Harden Runner Installation -> ARC`
+You can then find the instructions under `Settings -> Harden Runner Installation -> ARC`.
+Ensure that the workflows (`lock-down-[process event type].yml`) use the correct runner label.

+### Set up Lockdown Mode Policy

-* To set up a Lockdown Mode Policy:
+To set up a Lockdown Mode Policy:
 * Navigate to the Policy Store tab (`Harden Runner -> Policy Store`) and create a new policy, or edit an existing one
 * Add the lockdown configuration using the following syntax:
   ```
   lockdown-mode:
    enabled: true